willzywiec/dissertation/README.md

 ## Running the Code
 **install.R** installs all necessary R packages.

 MCNP input decks were built using **build/grid.R** and run using **linux/copy.py** and **linux/volley.py**, which are configured to run on Linux using Slurm.
-I'm in the process of configuring Git LFS to upload and version a 130 MB **data/mcnp-output.csv** file, which is a pre-configured dataset that consists of output from 1,542,397 MCNP simulations that were run on Quartz (a supercomputer at LLNL).
+The data I used in my dissertation consisted of a 130 MB **data/mcnp-output.csv** file, which contains output from 1,542,397 MCNP simulations that were run on the Quartz supercomputer at LLNL.

-With the exception of the MCNP simulations, everything was run on a desktop computer that I built specifically to work on this project.
-The specs of this desktop computer are provided below.
+With the exception of the MCNP simulations, everything was run on a desktop computer that I built specifically to work on this project (specs below).

-**dist/dist.R** needs to be run for the distribution fit called in **source/notebook.Rmd** (e.g., 'gamma').
+**dist/dist.R** needs to be run for the truncated probability distribution fits called in **source/notebook.Rmd** (e.g., 'gamma').
 Once that's done, everything can be run from **source/notebook.Rmd**.
-Running **source/notebook.Rmd** builds a coupled Bayesian network and neural network metamodel and estimates process criticality accident risk. 🤯

 All scripts were tested on 4/24/2021 using R 4.0.2, Python 3.8.5, TensorFlow 2.4, and CUDA 11.3.